All Episodes

 We in the country class of this great nation are aghast.

-We are apoplectic over the fact that a bunch of know-nothings, a bunch of people who have a chip on their shoulder about this company, are now running some of the greatest industries that define this country's greatness, and they don't know diddly squat, and they're turning these great industries into nothing more than uh arms of their political agenda.
+We are apoplectic over the fact that a bunch of know-nothings, a bunch of people who have a chip on their shoulder about this company, are now running some of the greatest industries that define this country's greatness, and they don't know diddly squat, and they're turning these great industries into nothing more than arms of their political agenda.

 The Chevrolet Volt is a political statement.

-When President Obama is driving around in a limousine that has every protection and has the same weight that his current gasoline-powered limousine had.
+When President Obama is driving around in a limousine that has every protection and has the same weight that his current gasoline-powered limousine had, when it's powered by a battery, then I'll think about it.

 But putting four seats on top of a lawnmower that runs on premium gasoline as a backup is not innovation.

-It is classic liberal screw up ism, incompetence and danger.
+It is classic liberal screw-upism, incompetence and danger.

-And back we are anymore.
+And back we are no more.

-The people at work there, the design staff, because they're not running it.
+I want to stress again, my comments here have nothing to do with General Motors, the people that work there, the design staff, because they're not running it.

 And I am not trying to talk anybody out of buying a General Motors car.